quantacms/quanta/README.md

 - Pre-defined installation profiles (including modules, themes and general entities)
 - A customizable UI backend ("Shadow"), also used for overlay forms
-- Easy creation and inline editing of forms
+- Inline editing of content
 - A batch tool for install, update, diagnostic and repair ("Doctor")
 - User management
 - Forms management